ShoderSTDL/localtunnel-client/README.md

 ## Changelog

+ * 2023-03-27: Added localtunnel warm-up process.
+In some cases, such as on colab, the initial loading can be very slow, causing timeout issues.
+Therefore, it is necessary to load localtunnel beforehand by warming it up.

  * 2023-03-05: Fixed issue with background on some servers causing execution problem.
 To properly install additional modules using npm, run `webui.sh` or `launch.py`.
  Do not directly run `webui.py` as it skips the installation process.

 ## Requirements

 By default, the machine on which the webui is installed must have Node.js v14 installed.
 If a version higher than this is installed, localtunnel client may not work properly.

 If you are using a virtual environment, such as virtualenv for Python, Node.js will be installed automatically.
 But, if Node.js is already installed, it will not be installed again.
 If the extension does not work properly, you can try uninstalling and then manually reinstalling Node.js.

-**NOTE** Node.js installation is not covered in this document. (see https://nodejs.org)
+**NOTE**  This document does not cover Node.js installation. (see https://nodejs.org)

 ## Installation and Usage